What does the survey comprise?

-- Each quarter Statistics Netherlands approaches companies domiciled in the Netherlands directly with the request to provide data on the imports and exports of services.
-The large enterprises (i.e. those with high values of imports or exports of services) in the international trade in services are all observed (integral), while for the smaller enterprises (i.e. those with lower values of imports or exports of services), the results are based on a sample.
+- Each quarter, Statistics Netherlands requests enterprises to supply data on imports and exports of services.
+The large enterprises (i.e. those with high values of imports or exports of services) in the international trade in services are all observed, while for the smaller enterprises (i.e. those with lower values of imports or exports of services), the results are based on a sample.

-- For information on travel the following sources are used.
-The import value of travel (= expenditure of Dutch residents who travel abroad) is based on the results of the Continuous Holiday Survey (CVO) conducted by NBTC-NIPO Research.
-The export value of travel (= spending’s by foreign travellers who visit the Netherlands) is based on sample data from Accommodation Statistics (SLA) and Price indices regarding the consumption of foreigners in the Netherlands.
-For the figures of healthcare-related and education-related travel external sources are used, these are data of the Care Institute Netherlands and NUFFIC respectively.
+- - For information on travel services, the import value of travel (= expenditure of Dutch residents abroad) is based on the results of the Continuous Holiday Survey conducted by NBTC-NIPO Research.
+The estimation of export value of travel (= spending by foreigners in the Netherlands) is based on sample data from survey of overnight stays in Dutch accommodation and the price index figures for consumption by foreigners in the Netherlands.

 Checking and correction methods

-Results are compared with those of previous years (time series) to analyse data plausibility.
+Results are compared with those for previous years (time series) to analyse data plausibility.

 In the case of non-response, values are imputed on the basis of figures from earlier quarters.
-If these figures are missing an extra weight method is applied.
+If these figures are missing the extra weight method is applied.

-The stratification of the sample enterprises is based on economic activity, employee size class and the expected chance that the enterprise is involved in import or export of services.
+The stratification of the sample enterprises is based on economic activity, employee size class and the expected chance that the enterprise imports or exports services.
 Using these characteristics, data are subsequently weighted by the frame from which the sample is drawn.
-Imports of travel are based on characteristics of travellers abroad (sex, age, region, urbanization and education) grossed up to) the total Dutch population.
+Imports of travel are based on characteristics of travelers abroad (sex, age, region, urbanization and education) weighted by the total Dutch population.
 For exports of travel, samples from Dutch accommodation providers are weighted using a regression estimator for the total population of accommodation providers.
 Data from other sources are included in the results without weights.